Grieving with Grace

 Why can’t you get past your grief?

-I tend to believe it takes half the time you knew the person to grieve the loss of them.
+I tend to believe it takes half the time you knew the person or pet to grieve the loss of them.
 So if you knew a friend for 10 years and they died, it might take about 5 years before you have really come to terms and peace with this loss.
 That’s not to say there won’t still be waves of pain and missing this person.
-It just means the waves don’t drown you anymore.
+It just means the waves don’t drown you the same way anymore.
 It means you can speak of them without breaking down most of the time.
-It means you can focus more on the beautiful times you had together, instead of the deep sadness of not having them in your life anymore.
+It means you can focus more on the beautiful times you had together, instead of the deep sadness of not having them physically present in your life anymore.

 Honor your grief.
 Give yourself grace as you find your footing after life falls apart and your foundation crumbles beneath you.
-Lean on your support system during these challenging times and surround yourself with people who see you.
-People who can acknowledge your pain, and won’t make you feel weak or less than, for how you feel.
+Lean on your support system during these challenging times and surround yourself with people who see you and are safe for you to be your whole self with.
+People who can accept and acknowledge your pain, and won’t make you feel weak or less than, for how you feel.
 All feelings are messengers, listen to what they have to say.

 To learn more about how I can support you through your grief and back to your joy, click here.